-Name of entity

-Fat Prophets Global Property Fund

-by its responsible entity One Managed Investment Funds Limited (ACN 117 400 987)

-ARSN

-Financial year ended:

-30 June 2020

-Our corporate governance statement for the above period above can be found at:

-These pages of our annual report:

-This URL on our website: www.fpproperty.com.au

-The Corporate Governance Statement is accurate and up to date as at 31 August 2020 in respect of the period to 30 June 2020 and has been approved by the board of the responsible entity.

-The annexure includes a key to where our corporate governance disclosures can be located.

-Date:

-31 August 2020

-Name of Director or Secretary authorising Frank Tearle lodgement:
+Name of entity Fat Prophets Global Property Fund by its responsible entity One Managed Investment Funds Limited (ACN 117 400 987) ARSN Financial year ended: 619 970 786 30 June 2022 Our corporate governance statement 2 for the ne above period above ca an be found at:3 These pages of our annual report: This URL on our website: www.fpproperty.com.au The Corporate Governance Statement is at the period to 30 June 2022 and has been a The annexure includes a key to where our corporate governance dis sclosures can be located.
+Date: 31 August 2022 Name of Director or Secretary authorising lodgement: Sarah Wiesener 2 /

-&lt;sup>1 Under Listing Rule 4.7.3, an entity must lodge with ASX a completed Appendix 4G at the same time as it lodges its annual report with ASX.
+1 Under Listing Rule 4.7.3, an entity must lodge with ASX a completed Appendix 4G at the same time as it lodges its annual report with ASX.